liukun-msft/working-docs/amqp/cbs-nodes-close-issue/working-notes.md

 ### Test Solutions(not final solution)

-1. Remove `RequestResponseChannel#amqpConnection` (issue 1, issue 3)
+1. Remove `RequestResponseChannel#amqpConnection` to avoid duplicate closing (issue 1, issue 3)

     - Only have one close thread
-    - No infinite loop but have one request upstream log
+    - No infinite loop, but have one request upstream log

+2. Explict Emit `closeMono` complete signal when first time close channel(issue 2)

+    - No timeout issue

-2. Not to emit channel complete signal when close/ remove requestUpStream() (issue 3)
+3. Not to emit channel complete signal when close/ remove requestUpStream() (issue 3)

-    - no request upstream log
+    - No request upstream log

-3. Emit to closeMono when first close channel(issue 2)

-    - no timeout issue
+Do the above changes: [solution-logs-3](./solution-logs-3.md)

 **TODO**